 A model deployed in production performs best on prediction input data that is similar to the training data.
 When the input data deviates from the data used to train the model, the model's performance can deteriorate, even if the model itself hasn't changed.

 To help you maintain a model's performance, Model Monitoring monitors the model's prediction input data for feature skew and drift:

+Training-serving skew occurs when the feature data distribution in production deviates from the feature data distribution used to train the model.
 If the original training data is available, you can enable skew detection to monitor your models for training-serving skew.

-If the original training data isn't available, you can enable drift detection to monitor the production inputs for changes over time.
+Prediction drift occurs when feature data distribution in production changes significantly over time.
+If the original training data isn't available, you can enable drift detection to monitor the input data for changes over time.

 Calculate training-serving skew and prediction drift

 To detect training-serving skew and prediction drift, Model Monitoring uses TensorFlow Data Validation (TFDV) to calculate the distributions and distance scores according to the following process:

 Calculate the baseline statistical distribution: